psehgaft/redhat-PE180-exam-tips/README.md

 ## Conclusion

 I hope these tips were helpful and I wish you all to pass your exams and be certified as soon as possible.
-Stay safe and feel free to contact me @ youssef.negm@ibm.com or catch me at slack for any inquires.